-After viewing the body of Ser Hugh, Ned and Ser Barristan struggle to convince King Robert not to compete in the melee.
+After viewing the body of Ser Hugh, Ned and Ser Barristan Selmy struggle to convince King Robert not to compete in the melee.
 The Hound wins the tourney when he saves the life of the Knight of Flowers.
-Later in his solar, Ned is visited by Varys, who reveals that Jon Arryn was killed for asking questions.
+Later, Varys visits Ned to reveal that Robert was meant to die in the melee.

-As they approach the king’s pavilion, they hear Robert raging at his squires, Tyrek and Lancel Lannister.
+As they approach the king’s pavilion, they hear Robert raging at his squires, Tyrek and Lancel.
 When they enter the tent, Robert complains that his squires cannot even put a man’s armor on him properly, but Ned tells him the boys are not at fault—Robert is too fat for his armor.
 Robert tells Ned in mock anger that he should not call his king fat, and then sends the two squires off to get a breastplate stretcher from Ser Aron Santagar.
-After the squires run out, Robert and Ser Barristan laugh and even Ned gives a smile at the thought of the boys asking for the non-existent device.
+After the squires run out, Robert and Ser Barristan laugh and even Ned smiles at the thought of the boys asking for the non-existent device.

 Robert laments to Ned that he was never so alive as when he was winning the throne or so dead as after it was won.
 He declares that Ned or Jon Arryn should have been the king, but Ned reminds Robert that he had the best claim.
-The king goes on to tell that he had not wanted to marry after Lyanna’s death and that it was Jon Arryn who recommended the marriage to Cersei Lannister.
-While he does admit that Cersei is beautiful to look at, Robert insists that she is cold and that Jon Arryn was a fool for recommending the marriage; Robert only agreed to it so he'd have the wealth and might of Tywin Lannister on his side should Viserys Targaryen ever return to claim the throne.
+The king declares that he had not wanted to marry after Lyanna’s death and that it was Jon Arryn who recommended Cersei Lannister.
+Robert admits that Cersei is beautiful, but insists that she is cold and that Jon Arryn was a fool for recommending the marriage; Robert only agreed to it so he'd have the wealth and might of Tywin Lannister on his side should Viserys Targaryen ever return to claim the throne.

-Robert also apologizes to Ned for the death of Sansa’s direwolf, Lady, admitting that he is sure Joffrey lied regarding the incident with Arya.
-He continues that he has dreamed of giving up the crown and taking up the life of a sellsword in the Free Cities, but that the thought of Joffrey on the throne with Cersei whispering in his ear stops him.
-Then Robert asks Ned how he could have made a son like Joffrey.
+Robert also apologizes to Ned for the death of Sansa’s direwolf, admitting that he is sure Joffrey lied regarding the incident.
+He continues that he dreams of giving up the crown and becoming a sellsword in the Free Cities, but the thought of Joffrey on the throne with Cersei whispering in his ear stops him.
+Robert asks Ned how he could have made a son like Joffrey.
 Ned responds hollowly that Joffrey is only a boy and that Jon Arryn often despaired of Robert himself when he was a child.
 Robert admits this to be true and claims that he turned into a good king.
-Ned does not respond.
-Robert notes the lack of response, and tells Ned he could at least say he is a better king than Aerys II.
+When Ned does not respond, Robert declares that Ned could at least say he is a better king than Aerys.
 Ned admits the truth in that.
-Robert insists that he and Ned still have many years to set things right and make him a good ruler.
+Robert insists that he and Ned still have many years yet to set things right and make him a good ruler.

-Robert then changes the subject, asking who Ned believes will win the joust.
-Robert comments that the Knight of Flowers is a son to be proud of and regales Ned with the story of when the young knight unhorsed the Kingslayer in a previous tourney.
+Changing the subject, Robert asks who Ned believes will win the joust.
+Robert comments that the Knight of Flowers is a son to be proud of and regales Ned with the story of when the young knight unhorsed Jaime Lannister in a previous tourney.
 Then the king mentions that Renly has told him about the Knight of Flowers’ lovely, fourteen-year-old sister Margaery.

 During breakfast, Robert talks with Ned about when they were boys.
-The stories bring a smile to Ned, who realizes that he is speaking to the Robert he grew up with and if he can prove the Lannisters were behind Bran’s fall and Jon Arryn’s death, this man will listen.
-This would bring the downfall of Cersei and Jaime, and Lord Tywin Lannister would not have the power to confront them.
-These thoughts make the breakfast taste better and Ned feels better than he has in a long time.
+The stories bring a smile to Ned, who realizes he is speaking to the Robert he grew up with and if he can prove his accusations this man will listen.
+The thought of the downfall of Cersei and Jaime even makes the food taste better, and Ned feels better than he has in a long time.

 Ned arrives at the tourney and sits by his daughter Sansa.
-In the first joust, Littlefinger bets against the Hound, stating that a dog will not bite the hand that feeds it.
+In the first joust, Littlefinger bets against the Hound since a dog will not bite the hand that feeds it.
 He loses the bet when the Hound defeats Ser Jaime on the second pass after almost losing in the first.
-Sansa tells Ned that she knew the Hound would win, and Littlefinger, who overhears, asks her to tell him who will win the second match.
+Sansa tells Ned that she knew the Hound would win, and Littlefinger asks her to tell him who will win the second match.

 Clegane’s opponent is the slim and elegantly armored Knight of Flowers, Ser Loras Tyrell, who wears a cape of woven flowers.
 After comparing Ser Loras and his opponent, Sansa asks her father to ensure that Ser Loras is not hurt.
-Ned assures her that the lances are designed to break to prevent injury to the riders, but cannot help but think back to the death of Ser Hugh.
+Ned assures her that the lances are designed to break to prevent injury, but cannot help but think of Ser Hugh.

-Ser Gregor is having tremendous difficulty controlling his mount, while Loras is demonstrating his skill at horsemanship.
+Ser Gregor has tremendous difficulty controlling his stallion, while Loras demonstrates his horsemanship on his mare.
 When the pass begins, Clegane’s mount breaks into a hard gallop immediately, while Ser Loras’ mare charges smoothly.
 They meet while Gregor is still struggling with his mount, shield, and lance.
 Ser Loras' lance strikes Gregor perfectly, sending him down with his mount.
 Ser Loras’ lance is not even broken, and the crowd cheers when he raises his visor in victory.

 Gregor gets up in a rage, demands his sword, and nearly beheads his horse with a single blow.
 He then strides toward Ser Loras and sends the Knight of Flowers to the ground with his first blow.
 He is about to deliver a killing blow when the Hound intercedes.
 Gregor sends multiple sword blows toward his brother’s head, but the Hound stops each one, remaining on the defensive.
 The Hound drops to his knee when he hears the King’s voice over the crowd.
 The blow from Gregor passes through air, and finally Gregor comes to his senses, drops his sword, glares at King Robert, and storms off.
-Ser Loras walks back onto the field and proclaims that he owes the Hound his life.
-In gratitude, he declares the Hound the champion, so there is no final joust.
+In gratitude, Ser Loras forfeits the championship to the Hound, so there is no final joust.
 The crowd cheers for the Hound for the first time in his life.

-As Sansa and Ned head towards the archery field, Littlefinger, Renly, and others fall in with them.
-Littlefinger states that Ser Loras had to know his mare was in heat and that such a thing would disrupt Ser Gregor’s charge.
-A boy named Anguy wins the archery event, and Ned sends his man Alyn to offer him a position in the Hand’s guard, but the boy refuses.
-Thoros of Myr, who fights with a flaming sword, wins the melee that starts with nearly 40 men and lasting three hours.
+As they head towards the archery field, Littlefinger points out that Ser Loras had to know his mare was in heat and that such a thing would disrupt Ser Gregor’s stallion.
+A boy named Anguy wins the archery event, and Ned sends Alyn to offer him a position among his guards, but the boy refuses.
+Thoros of Myr, who fights with a flaming sword, wins the melee that starts with nearly 40 men and lasts three hours.
 When the list of injuries is reported, Ned is pleased that Robert did not take part.

 That night at the feast, Ned remains more hopeful than he has been in a long while.
 Robert is in a good humor, the Lannisters are nowhere in sight, and even his daughters are behaving.
-Sansa speaks to Arya pleasantly, telling her that the tourney was wonderful and that she should have been there.
-Then Sansa asks how Arya’s dancing has gone, and Arya happily tells her she is sore all over and shows her a nasty bruise on her leg.
-Sansa states that Arya must be a terrible dancer.
+Sansa speaks to Arya pleasantly and even asks how her dancing has gone.
+Arya happily explains that she is sore all over and shows a nasty bruise on her leg.
+Sansa declares that Arya must be a terrible dancer.

 Ned returns to his solar, thinking of what he has learned.
 He takes out the dagger and wonders why Tyrion Lannister, or anyone else, would want Bran dead.
 He is sure that Bran’s fall is somehow linked to the death of Jon Arryn, but the truth eludes him.
 Jory is still in the process of searching the whorehouses, and Ned is sure Gendry is a bastard son of Robert.
-There is also Edric Storm, a bastard Robert fathered on Stannis Baratheon’s wedding night and was forced to recognize because his mother was highborn.
-He also remembers Robert’s first child from when Robert was still a boy.
-Yet none of Robert’s bastards can threaten Robert’s trueborn children, since bastards have few inheritance rights.
+There is also Edric Storm, a bastard Robert was forced to recognize because his mother was highborn.
+He also remembers Robert’s first child from when Robert was still a boy himself.
+Yet no bastard can threaten Robert’s trueborn children, since bastards have few inheritance rights.

 A knock at the door brings a stranger, who turns out to be Varys in disguise.
 Ned is amazed; he has never seen Varys wear anything but silk, velvet, and perfume yet now the eunuch wears coarse-spun clothes, mud-caked boots, and smells of sweat.
 Ned exclaims that he would never have recognized Varys.
 The eunuch says this is good because he would rather the queen’s spies not know about their meeting either.